 - Anybody who doesn’t change their mind a lot is dramatically underestimating the complexity of the world we live in. (…) Only through experimentation can you get real invention.
 The most important inventions come from trial and error with lots of failure.
 (Jeff Bezos)

 - I never memorized multiplication tables.
 I never memorized the quadratic formula.
 I never memorized most trigonometric identities.
 I do not know my office door number or phone number.
 In general, I avoid memorizing facts, I prefer to write them down where I and others will find them.

-- As of March 2016, I have never owned a cell phone.
+- I have never owned a cell phone.
 I have never placed a call using a cell phone.
 Evidently, I have never owned a smartphone.

 - I failed kindergarten and was put in a class for students with learning disabilities in first grade.

 - I lost all the electronic copies of my Ph.D. thesis the same day I sent the second revised version to the printer.
 Though I had backups, I overwrote all the backups with an empty file, by accident.

 - Academically, I consider myself almost entirely self-taught.
 I am an autodidact with a Ph.D.
 Though I have been a tenured college professor in computer science for over a decade, with continuous research funding (in computer science) provided by the federal government through competitive grants, I have never taken a computer science class in college.
 I once attended a first-year computer college course for a couple of weeks, but I gave up quickly.
 I was once formally offered a job as a business professor in a good college, despite the fact that I never took a business class in college.
 I have three degrees in Mathematics (B.Sc., M.Sc., Ph.D.), but I derived very little use of all the classes I took.
 It should be said that I skipped class on every occasion.